ByteSumoLtd/pytorch-esn/README.md

 Its development started under my master thesis titled "An Empirical Comparison of Recurrent Neural Networks on Sequence Modeling", which was supervised by Prof. Alessio Micheli and Dr. Claudio Gallicchio at the University of Pisa.

+This https://github.com/ByteSumoLtd/pytorch-esn fork of the core library, adds the following

+- examples of running a grid search of mackey-glass hyperparameters
+- conversion of univariate mackey-glass example, into a command line tool for any univariate timeseries having two csv columns 'Input, Target'.
+The file should not have a header.

+to do:
+- include a script to use DEAP to evolve good hyperparameters, which calls out to the cmdline tool to execute and determine fitness
+- expand the concept, so there is a commandline tool tailored to different types of training data
+- include a python notebook for DEAP, to present the solution

 ## Prerequisites

 * PyTorch